New treatments can clear hepatitis C at every stage. Of course, the disease causes damage over time, so it's best treat it as early as possible.

 This type of hepatitis C is found worldwide.
-Accounts for roughly 70% of all hepatitis C cases in U.S.
+It accounts for roughly 70% of all hepatitis C cases in U.S.

 This type of hepatitis C is found worldwide.
-Accounts for roughly 30% of all hepatitis C cases in U.S.
+It accounts for roughly 30% of all hepatitis C cases in U.S.

 This type of hepatitis C is most common in Africa and the Middle East.